 Note: Your visuals may include photos, infographics, drawings, or any other images that best describe you.
 Your document must be uploaded as a single PDF.
 The essay cannot be sent in physical form or be linked to a website.

-We imagine that the initial reaction most candidates have to pretty much any application essay that is not a traditional essay is momentary panic (though, to be fair, that is likely many applicants’ reaction to traditional essays as well).
-This brand new format and query from one of the country’s most respected business schools is bound to elicit just such a response this season, but let us reassure you a bit before we delve more deeply into how best to approach it.
+We imagine that the initial reaction most candidates have to pretty much any application essay that is not a traditional essay is momentary panic (though, to be fair, that is likely many applicants’ reaction to traditional essays as well), but let us reassure you a bit before we delve more deeply into how best to calmly approach it.
 One could argue that in many ways, this essay prompt is merely asking you to do something we assume you are already doing every day and have possibly been doing for years—curate an impression of yourself for others by sharing certain images and other media that resonate with you.
-Is that not what people do via Twitter, Facebook, Snapchat, Instagram, Vine, and any number of other social media venues by posting photos, memes, infographics, cartoons, and the like, typically along with a related comment?
+Is that not what people do via Twitter, Facebook, Snapchat, Instagram and any number of other social media venues by posting photos, memes, infographics, cartoons, and the like, typically along with a related comment?
 When you think of the task NYU Stern has presented you with this framework in mind, do you feel a little more confident about mastering it?
 We hope so.